jatin-parate-mlveda/backend-static-testing/README.md

 ## Scripts

-- lint: to lint the project using eslint
+- `lint`: to lint the project using eslint
-- format: format the code using prettier only (can be used for files other than .js and .json)
+- `format`: format the code using prettier only (can be used for files other than .js and .json)
-- validate: first validate and format the code using eslint and then build the project
+- `validate`: first validate and format the code using eslint and then build the project
-- prepare: install husky while running **npm install**
+- `prepare`: install husky while running **npm install**
+- `build`: to build src folder
+- `start`: build and start project from build directory
+- `start:local`: run project locally using nodemon and inline babel compiler
+- `test`: test using `jest` and `supertest`

 ## Tools used